sportstensor/sportstensor/README.md

 - Receives requests from the Validator containing specific information such as team names and match details.
 - Accesses historical data and current statistics relevant to the teams involved in the query from sports databases.
-- Utilizes trained machine learning models to analyze the data and predict outcomes such as match scores.
+- Utilizes trained machine learning models to analyze the data and predict the team they think will win and the probability.
--  Submits the predicted score and relevant analysis back to the Validator for confirmation and further action.
+- Returns the prediction back to the Validator for confirmation and further action.

 Miners must return two key pieces of information when responding to prediction requests:
 1. **probabilityChoice**: The predicted outcome (Home team, Away team, Draw).
-2. **probability**: The probability for that outcome, as a float.
+2. **probability**: The probability for that outcome, as a float between 0 and 1. e.g. 0.6 represents 60% probability.

 Miners who fail to respond or provide incorrect responses will be penalized.

 ### Validator

 - **Main Loop**: The validator operates in an endless loop, syncing match data every 30 minutes.
 This includes checking upcoming, in-progress, and completed games.
-- **League Commitment**: Validators send requests every 30 minutes to miners for them to commit to active leagues.
-Miners must respond with predictions for matches in the committed leagues or they receive a penalty score of 0.
-Miners who fail to commit to any league are penalized -1.
+- **League Commitment**: Validators send requests every 15 minutes to acquire the active leagues a miner is committed to.
+Miners are required to respond with predictions for all matches in their committed leagues or receive a penalty.
+Miners who fail to commit to at least one league will be incrementally penalized until committing or deregistering.
 - **Match Prediction Requests**: Prediction requests are sent out at specific time intervals (24 hours, 12 hours, 4 hours, and 10 minutes before a match).
 Miners are penalized for non-responses.
 - **Closing Edge Scoring**: After match completion, the validator calculates the closing edge scores for each prediction and updates the local database.
 - **Prediction Cleanup**: Non-registered miners and outdated predictions are regularly cleaned from the system to ensure only valid data is kept.